yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 **eMMC**

-   Normally eMMC is divided into 4 areas (aka HW partitions):
+   Normally eMMC is divided into 4 areas (also known as HW partitions):

-   - UDA (User Data Area): Used to store user data such as a file system.
+   - User data area (UDA): Used to store user data such as a file system.
 This partition can divided into disk partitions
    - Boot0/1: Used to store firmware and data needed during boot
-   - RPMB (Replay-protected memory-block area): Used to store secure data
+   - Replay protected memory block (RPMB) : Used to store secure data

 **SD**

-   SD card memory is not divided into sections like eMMC, but acts like UDA in eMMC where user can create disk partitions in software allowing to divide the storage space into multiple sections.
+   SD card memory is not divided into sections such as eMMC, but acts like UDA in eMMC where user can create disk partitions in software allowing to divide the storage space into multiple sections.

 .. _uboot-selecting-mmc-device-and-partitions: